Borderlands (series): Borderlands: The Pre-Sequel

 Announced in April 2014, Borderlands: The Pre-Sequel was developed by 2K Australia and released for PS3, Xbox 360 and Windows PC in October 2014, as well as for Mac OS later in 2014.
 It is set on Elpis, the moon of Pandora, and its story – occurring between the events of the first two games – covers the rise of Handsome Jack to power.
 The game features four of Jack's henchmen as playable characters: Athena the Gladiator, Wilhelm the Enforcer, Nisha the Lawbringer and the robot Claptrap, "the Fragtrap".
 Jack's body double Timothy Lawrence and Sir Hammerlock's sister Aurelia were added later as DLC player characters.
 New game mechanics include the use of oxygen tanks and a boost jump.

 The game was re-released in 2015 as part of Borderlands: The Handsome Collection, a compilation and port of Borderlands 2 and The Pre-Sequel! for PlayStation 4 and Xbox One.

 Borderlands 3

 Borderlands 3 was released on September 13, 2019, for Windows, PlayStation 4 and Xbox One.
 The game had been in development at Gearbox as early as 2015, and was revealed at PAX East on March 28, 2019.
-Borderlands 3 was the best selling game in the Borderlands series, selling over five million copies within the first 5 days of its release, and reaching 8 million by the end of 2019.
+Borderlands 3 was the best selling game in the series, selling over five million copies within the first five days of its release, and reaching 8 million by the end of 2019.

 As with past games, players select one of four new Vault Hunters – Amara the Siren, Moze the Gunner, Zane the Operative and FL4K the Beastmaster – as they try to stop the Calypso Twins from acquiring the greatest power in the universe, including on planets other than Pandora.